NAME

 Stop with an error message if a quality score lower than the specified

-default is 0, which is usual for recent Sanger/Illumina 1.8+ files.
+0, which is usual for recent Sanger/Illumina 1.8+ files.

 --length_cutoffs min,max,increment